 What is a bot?
 A bot is a software that talks.
 Its history stretches back to the 60s, but the recent growth of messaging and voice platforms is bringing it back.
 The relevance of bot and conversational interfaces is growing.

-Thanks for your interest in this article about What is a bot!
+Thanks for your interest in this article!
 Feel free to leave a comment below if you have any question.